redfoxfox/JetBrainsActivation/README_en.md

 ![](https://github.com/2293736867/JetBrainsActivation/blob/master/img/3.png)

-Restart the `IDE`, and there is an item called `Reset xxxx eval`, click it and restart again, it will restore 30 days evaluation：
+Restart the `IDE`, and there is an item called `Reset xxxx eval` on `Help` item, click it and restart again, it will restore 30 days evaluation：

 ![](https://github.com/2293736867/JetBrainsActivation/blob/master/img/4.png)